-The project has been funded by a partnership between the BMC, Natural England and The Lakes District National Park Authority, with significant help in finding a workable site and getting the system up and running from the National Trust.
-A huge thank you is owed to these three organisations who have donated time, resources and funding to make the project a reality.
+The project has been made possible by a partnership between the BMC, Natural England and The Lakes District National Park Authority, with significant help in finding a workable site, getting the system up and running and ongoing maintenance from the National Trust for Great End and the John Muir Trust for Helvellyn.
+A huge thank you is owed to all of these organisations who have donated time, resources and funding to make the project a reality.

 Did you know you can also get live updates on winter conditions in North Wales?
 Check out our Cwm Idwal project: live information from Clogwyn Du as well as the Devil's Kitchen!